 Shaden Alshammari

-I'm an incoming PhD student in EECS at MIT CSAIL, co-advised by Antonio Torralba and William T. Freeman.
+I'm a PhD student in EECS at MIT CSAIL, co-advised by Antonio Torralba and William T. Freeman.
 My research focuses on advancing self-supervised learning and vision-language models.

 Beyond research, I'm active in the math olympiad community as a former contestant (IMO Bronze 2017, EGMO and BMO Gold 2016).
 I also train students, design problems, and I served as a deputy leader and observer at IMO and EGMO.